59 Meanings

 He doesn't think to wonder why

-The secretaries pout and preen like cheap tarts in a red light street,
+The secretaries pout and preen like cheap tarts on a red-light street

 Is a humiliating kick in the crotch